dustman7g/tech-challenge-2025/docs/part-two-operational-analysis-and-improvement-plan.md

 ### Priority 3 – Cost
 - Shut down management instance when not needed or replace with on-demand SSM sessions.
 - Consider spot instances for ASG if workload is fault-tolerant.
-- For testing t3.micro is on free tier and t2.micro is not.
+- For testinh t3.micro is on free tier and t2.micro is not.

 ### Priority 4 – Maintainability
 - Add Terraform modules for monitoring/backup automation.